General Concepts

 Permissions & Workflow

-Concrete CMS has a strong permissions system.
+Concrete has a strong permissions system.
 While most of its depth is hidden by default, users can turn on advanced features from the Dashboard's Advanced Permissions page.

 Concrete uses a Permissions Checker class, often seen in code as the "Permissions" class.
 Developers use this class to check permissions: